 Much of interior design is about creating a great impression.
 The first glance into a room even if just a humble bathroom, should evoke a ‘wow’ from the viewer.
-That impression doesn’t need to be grand to be impressive, in fact less is very often more in design and the lighting element plays a huge part in that.
+That impression doesn’t need to be grand to be impressive, in fact, less is very often more in design and the lighting element plays a huge part in that.

-The lighting in a well lit room will weave together the elements of colour, texture, pattern and three dimensional forms from the architecture – whilst playing a functional role too.
+The lighting in a well-lit room will weave together the elements of colour, texture, pattern and three-dimensional forms from the architecture – whilst playing a functional role too.
 Good lighting will balance theatricality and practicality from an assortment of techniques and devices that all have to be integrated perfectly into a room.
 Who thought lighting was easy?!

 Let’s walk you behind the scenes of some projects by April Hamilton and reveal some lighting secrets that could possibly be used in a future project of yours.

 Try counting the number of types of lighting in this room above to begin to understand how each one plays its part.
-Table lights, decorative pendant, downlighters – so far so good but what about the illumination around the perimeter of the ceiling, how is that done?
+Table lights, decorative pendants, downlighters – so far so good but what about the illumination around the perimeter of the ceiling, how is that done?
 Modern lighting design is way more than just about buying ‘lights’ and putting them in the right places but about integrating the lighting into the room itself too.

 The ‘coffered’ ceiling is an interior design technique to hide a source of light around the edges of a raised ceiling.
 It elevates the feel of the floor to ceiling height and adds the essential ingredient of reflected light into the room.

 Here this technical drawing takes a slice through the side of the ceiling, revealing just how this is done.
 Thanks to LED as a miniature source of light, hiding the lighting is now so much easier and long lines of uninterrupted illumination can be achieved with some care.
-There needs to be a constant channel of light held to a strict line so the reflected light remains the same all the way round.
+There needs to be a constant channel of light held to a strict line so the reflected light remains the same all the way around.
 We mount a tight row of LED chips embedded within a flexible tape into straight lengths of an aluminium extrusion with a frosted diffuser; it keeps the illumination constant and diffuses the light into a beautiful glow.
 Badly installed coffer lighting will see dark spots between joins of LED, shadows of unfettered wiring or wavy reflected light from a wandering line of LED.
 Careful planning and implementation is imperative.

 We’ll avoid the geeky technicalities but we must mention that the power to these channels of light has to be calculated and the suitable number of power supplies chosen to divide up the total run and be hidden remotely but accessible for maintenance.
 The seamless simplicity of coffer lighting hides the complexity of the planning and installation to get it right.

 So this lighting design technique of reflecting light off of surfaces can be used to push walls away too.
-Seen here in this walk in shower there are 2 lines of LED light tucked up out of sight and directed back towards the wall.
+Seen here in this walk-in shower there are 2 lines of LED light tucked up out of sight and directed back towards the wall.
 Rather than the coffered ceiling being the highest part being pushed away, it’s the raised part around the edge that creates a shadow gap of light.
 This linear source of light escapes from the confines of the gap as being brightest at the top pushing the wall away from the crisp edge of the ceiling and washing the wall below with a useful, subtle and actually flattering reflected light that gently illuminates the user of the bathroom.